2024–25 NHL season: NHL awards

 Voting concluded immediately after the end of the regular season.
 Statistics-based awards such as the Art Ross Trophy, Maurice "Rocket" Richard Trophy, William M. Jennings Trophy and the Presidents' Trophy are announced at the end of the regular season.
 The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Final.

-The Hart Memorial Trophy and Vezina Trophy were announced in an hour-long NHL Awards special on June 12, airing on TNT (U.S.) and Sportsnet (Canada) before Game 4 of the Stanley Cup Finals.
+The Hart Memorial Trophy and Vezina Trophy were announced in an hour-long NHL Awards special on June 12, airing on TNT (U.S.) and Sportsnet (Canada) before game 4 of the Stanley Cup Final.
 The other awards were announced in the days leading up to the special.
 The Jim Gregory General Manager of the Year Award is presented prior to the NHL entry draft.